Eyimofe28/Password_Manager/README.md

 ---

-This comprehensive readme should help you understand the structure and functionality of the password manager application.
-If you have any questions or need further assistance, please feel free to ask.
+This comprehensive readme should help you understand the structure and functionality of my password manager application.
+If you have any questions or need further assistance, please feel free to reach out :)